-This tool allows the user to move selected objects to a new location as shown in Figure 92.
+This tool allows the user to move selected objects to a new location as shown in Figure 95, or to create and move a copy of the selected objects.

 To use this tool, perform the following:

 - 1. Select the desired objects to move from any of the views. - 2.
 Select the Move Tool (•) from the drawing toolbar. - 3.
 Use Click-drag Mode or Multi-click Mode to draw two points defining the movement vector.